 Newegg matches Amazon’s excellent shipping with items arriving in as few as one business day.
 Some larger items, such as televisions or appliances, come with a White Glove Delivery option.
 This superior service will deliver your purchase to your room of choice, unpack the item, and take care of excess packaging remnants.

 For even more savings, the Newegg Outlet sells open box, clearance, and refurbished electronics at discounted prices.

 5. Barnes and Noble

 Next to Amazon, Barnes and Noble is the go-to retailer for books of all kinds.
 It has a well-established online presence and over 600 bookstores throughout the U.S.

 Barnes and Noble also offers excellent prices on gifts, games and collectibles, art supplies, and decorative goods.
 Looking for other bookseller sites?
-Books-A-Million, Powell Books, and other indie bookstores have online presences as well.
+Books-A-Million, Powell Books, and other indie bookstores have an online presence as well.

 BuyDig’s site claims it’s the “Internet’s Digital Superstore.”
 Comparable to Amazon, this site is known for selling the best computer, sports and fitness, office supplies, TV, kitchen, and houseware brands.

 Free ground shipping is always available, though it frequently features free upgrades for faster shipping.

 Like Amazon, BuyDig has a straightforward return policy and can issue a full refund if you change your mind about a purchase.